Rob Briley

-Rob Briley (born October 15, 1966, Nashville, Tennessee, United States) is an American politician and a Democratic former member of the Tennessee House of Representatives for the 52nd district, which is part of Davidson County.
+Rob Briley (born October 15, 1966, in Nashville, Tennessee, United States) is an American politician and a Democratic former member of the Tennessee House of Representatives for the 52nd district, which is part of Davidson County.
 He is the brother of Nashville politician David Briley and the grandson of Beverly Briley, Metro-Nashville's first mayor.

 Education and career

 Briley graduated with a Bachelor of Science degree in political science from the University of Colorado in 1991, and obtained his J.D. and from Vanderbilt Law School in 1997.

 Briley was elected as a Tennessee state representative beginning with the 101st Tennessee General Assembly (1999–2000).
 During his 5 term tenure was a member of the House Ethics, Finance, Ways and Means Committee, Rules, Calendar and Rules, and Joint Workers Compensation Committees, and of the House Civil Practice and Procedure, and Criminal Practice and Procedure Subcommittees.
 He was chair of the Judiciary Committee at the time of his resigning his position as a representative in 2008.

 Briley currently works as an attorney.
 His wife filed for divorce due to his infidelity.